Commendatori: Title reference

-The episode's title is a plural of the Italian language word commendatore, which is an honorable title in Italian society.
-Tony and his crew are given this greeting in Italy, which Paulie hears and then tries to use throughout the episode.
+The episode's title is a plural of the Italian language word commendatore, which is an official title in the Order of Merit of the Italian Republic (originally established by the royal House of Savoy).
+It is rarely used as a respectful greeting, with Tony and his crew being given this greeting in Italy by their hotel concierge, which Paulie hears and then tries to use throughout the episode.